-Primary Drinking Water Standards (PDWS): MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+Primary Drinking Water Standards (PDWS) - MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.

-Secondary Drinking Water Standards: refer to those constituents present in water, which do not affect the public health.
-These tests performed assure that your water meets certain unenforceable standards in appearance, odor and taste.
+Secondary Drinking Water Standards - Refers to those constituents present in water, which do not affect the public health.
+These tests are performed to assure that your water meets certain unenforceable standards in appearance, odor and taste.